veryacademy/Python-Beginner-PY001/001_Print_and_Variables.md

 ## 001 Code Challenges

-Use the previous code examples to help you complete the code challenges
+Use the previous code examples to help you complete the code challenges:
 ### **Challenge 1-7**
 1. Get comfortable with your environment.
 Output hello world (if on Windows) using the command prompt start > CMD, the Python IDLE and in the Visual studio code editor terminal.
 2. Create 2 new variables, name and surname.
 Print the variables so that they appear of individual lines.